Dear reader of ADxS.org, please excuse the disruption.

 • The individual resting cortisol concentration and previous exposure1819

 • Of muscle mass.
-The cortisol response to physical exertion is relatively lower with larger muscle mass than with smaller muscle mass.20 We suspect that this could simply be due to the lower relative load when the same work is performed by more muscle mass.
+The cortisol response to physical exertion is relatively lower with larger muscle mass than with smaller muscle mass.20 We hypothesize that this could simply be due to the lower relative load when the same work is performed by more muscle mass.

 • The current blood glucose concentration and insulin availability before the start of exercise 21